What is Yield Farming?

 What Sparked the Rise of High-Yield Farming?

 The introduction of the COMP token – the Compound Finance ecosystem’s governance token – has sparked a surge of interest in yield farming.
-Token holders get governance privileges for governance tokens.
-However, the question is the distribution of these tokens happens while keeping the network decentralized?
+Token holders get privileges for governance tokens.

 Distributing these governance tokens algorithmically with liquidity bonuses is a common way to kickstart a decentralized blockchain.
 Liquidity providers are enticed to “farm” the new token by providing liquidity to the protocol.

-Although the COMP didn’t invent yield farming, it did raise the popularity of this form of token distribution model.
+COMP raised the popularity of this form of token distribution model.
 Other DeFi ventures have also devised creative ways to draw liquidity to their ecosystems.

 What are the Advantages and Disadvantages of Yield Farming?

-Profit is one of the most obvious advantages of yield farming.
-Yield farmers who are among the first to implement a new project may be rewarded with tokens that rapidly appreciate.
-Huge gains can be made if they sell certain tokens at the right time.
+- Profit is the main advantage of yield farming.
+Yield farmers who implement a new project are rewarded with tokens and huge gains can be made if yield farmers sell certain tokens at the right time.
 Those profits can be re-invested in other DeFi projects to increase yield even more.

-Yield farmers must typically invest a substantial amount of money upfront to make any significant profits — even hundreds of thousands of dollars may be at stake.
+- Yield farmers must typically invest a substantial amount of money upfront to make any significant profits.
 Yield farmers face a major liquidation risk if the price drops unexpectedly, as it did with HotdogSwap, due to the highly volatile nature of cryptocurrencies, particularly DeFi tokens.

-Also, the most effective yield farming techniques are complicated.
-As a result, those who don’t completely comprehend all of the underlying protocols are at greater risk.
+- Yield farming techniques are complicated and those who don’t completely comprehend all of the underlying protocols are at greater risk.

-Yield farmers have put their money on the project teams and the smart contract code that underpins them.
-Many developers and entrepreneurs are drawn to the DeFi space because of the opportunity for profit.
-They start projects from the ground up or even copy the code of their predecessors.
+- Yield farmers have put their money on the project teams and the smart contract code that underpins them.
+Many developers and entrepreneurs start projects from the ground up or even copy the code of their predecessors.
 Even if the project team is trustworthy, the code is often untested and prone to bugs, making it vulnerable to attackers.

 The Ethereum blockchain is used for the majority of DeFi applications, posing some significant challenges for yield farmers.
 The Ethereum network is experiencing scalability issues ahead of the 2.0 update.
 As yield farming becomes more common, the Ethereum network becomes clogged, resulting in long confirmation times and rising transaction fees.